 - The first step in getting help is to make the call.
 Simply call 1-888-731-FIRE (3473) any time day or night.
 Calls are free and confidential.

-- A skilled, trained Intake Counselor will answer your call.
+- Press “1” and a skilled, trained Intake Counselor will answer your call.
 Make sure you identify yourself as a firefighter, EMT, or family member of the fire service.

 - The Intake Counselor will listen to your problems and concerns and identify local resources in your area, or when appropriate, locate national treatment options that work within your needs and insurance capabilities.
 The licensed counselors at AAC treatment facilities have undergone intensive training specifically on the culture and needs of the fire service.